- Total Fund Assets ($)Total assets managed by the fund, inclusive of all share classes.

 Performance quoted represents past performance and does not guarantee future results.
 Investment return and principal value will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than that shown here.
 Performance data current to the most recent month-end can also be obtained by calling 800-595-9111.

-Northern Trust Investments, Inc. (“NTI”) has contractually agreed to reimburse a portion of the operating expenses of the Fund so that after such reimbursement the Total Annual Fund Operating Expenses of the Fund (excluding (i) acquired fund fees and expenses; (ii) the compensation paid to each Independent Trustee of the Trust; (iii) expenses of third party consultants engaged by the Board of Trustees; (iv) membership dues paid to the Investment Company Institute and Mutual Fund Directors Forum; (v) expenses in connection with the negotiation and renewal of the revolving credit facility; and (vi) extraordinary expenses and interest) do not exceed 0.15%.
+Northern Trust Investments, Inc. (“NTI”) has contractually agreed to reimburse a portion of the operating expenses of the Fund so that after such reimbursement the Total Annual Fund Operating Expenses of the Fund (including acquired fund fees and expenses, but excluding extraordinary expenses) do not exceed 0.10%.
 This contractual limitation may not be terminated before July 31, 2024 without the approval of the Board of Trustees.

-*Distribution rate represents the annualization of the Fund's distributions for the prior month ending on the date shown, including capital gain distributions.
-The 30-day SEC yield w/ waivers represents the annualization of the Fund's net investment income, excluding capital gain income and includes contractual expense reimbursements.
+*The 30-day SEC yield w/ waivers represents the annualization of the Fund's net investment income, excluding capital gain income and includes contractual expense reimbursements.
 It would be lower without those reimbursements.
 Negative 30-Day SEC Yield results when accrued expenses of the past 30 days exceed the income collected during the past 30 days.
 The 30-day SEC yield w/o waivers represents the annualization of the Fund's net investment income, excluding capital gain income and excludes contractual expense reimbursements, resulting in a lower yield.
 Negative 30-Day SEC Yield results when accrued expenses of the past 30 days exceed the income collected during the past 30 days.
-The 30-Day SEC Tax Equivalent Yield represents the annualization of the Fund's net investment income, excluding capital gain income.
-The rate incorporates the effect of the applicable state tax (as noted in the fund name) for national municipal funds.

 Meet the Team